felicepng/wordle/README.md

 # Wordle

-Decided to spend one of my non-working days picking up Svelte and building a Wordle game.
+Spent one of my non-working days picking up Svelte and building a Wordle game with SvelteKit.

-## Local Set-up
+## Set-up

 Enter the following commands to install required dependencies and start a development server: